-In Carl T Curtis Health Education Center Nursing Home, 14.85% Percentage of Patients
+In Carl T Curtis Health Education Center Nursing Home, 15.69% of Patients

-This datapoint measures the percent of long-term stay patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
-Many would argue that this is a reasonable measure of a patient's well-being.
+This metric is a measure of the percentage of long-term care residents who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.
+Some experts argue this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Carl T Curtis Health Education Center Nursing Home, 18.85% Percentage of Residents
+In Carl T Curtis Health Education Center Nursing Home, 11.07% of Residents

 Short-term Care: Rehospitalizations

-In Carl T Curtis Health Education Center Nursing Home, 18.85 Percentage of Residents Rehospitalized
+In Carl T Curtis Health Education Center Nursing Home, 11.07% of Residents Rehospitalized

 This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.